AmmeySaini/Udemy-Paid-Courses-Grabber/README.md

 <img src='images/image6.jpg' width='600' height='400'>

 ***Using github actions to automate***
--Firstly under settings create 2 secrets named ACCESS_TOKEN & CLIENT_ID and put your appropriate values in ityou -Now you'll be able to see your workflow unders Actions tab.
+- Firstly under settings create 2 secrets named ACCESS_TOKEN & CLIENT_ID and put your appropriate values in ityou
+- Now you'll be able to see your workflow unders Actions tab.
--Script will run at 00:00 indian time daily
+- Script will run at 00:00 indian time daily